monsterbitar/RSBP/README.md

 # SimplePOS4BCH

-*Simple Point of Sale for Bitcoin Cash* is a single webpage/webapp that facilitates bitcoin payments, converting a fiat currency amount into a bitcoin amount, creating a payment QR code, and acknowledging payment when broadcasted to the Bitcoin Cash network
+*Simple Point of Sale for Bitcoin Cash* is a single webpage/webapp that facilitates Bitcoin Cash payments, converting a fiat currency amount into a Bitcoin Cash amount, creating a payment QR code, and acknowledging payment when broadcasted to the Bitcoin Cash network

  ![Screenshot](https://user-images.githubusercontent.com/8721695/33949010-9c5b9b52-e028-11e7-8d99-7aac6fdca0fc.png)